collocations.org

 degree, level

-A high degree of expertise is required for this stage of the manufacturing process.
+A high degree of expertise is required for this work.

 have